 Enjoy this Victoria BC travel guide.

 A seaplane transfer from Vancouver will deliver you a rock-star entrance right into Victoria’s inner harbour.

-As you disembark at Empress Dock onto the bustling waterfront promenade, the first thing that strikes you is the kaleidoscope of colour that permeates the city.
-It’s thanks to 1,600 hanging flower baskets.
-Packed with a mix of petunias, geraniums, marigolds and more, a riotous splash of colour cascades from every lamppost.
-The placement of the baskets from June to September has been a civic tradition since 1937.
+As you disembark at Empress Dock onto the bustling waterfront promenade, the first thing that strikes you is the kaleidoscope of colour emanating from the city’s streets.
+It’s thanks to 1,600 hanging flower baskets packed with petunias, geraniums, marigolds and more.
+The baskets are hung every year from June to September.

 Immediately in front of you stands the fabulously grand Fairmont Empress hotel, which has presided over Victoria’s waterfront since 1908.
 A recent multi-million-dollar refurbishment saw the controversial removal of the ivy which covered much of the building’s exterior.
 It’s revealed more of the century-old brick and stone work, topped by the hotel’s fairytale turrets and soaring roofline.

 To your left are the imposing British Columbia Parliament Buildings – home to British Columbia’s Legislative Assembly.
 Built in the Romanesque Revival style, the complex dates back to the late 1800s.
 It’s open to the public and free 45-minute tours are offered throughout the day.
 Check the website for details.

 To your right is Victoria’s Downtown – a neat grid of largely one-way streets.
 Downtown is home to cafes, restaurants, bars, theatres and designer boutiques, and incorporates the original Old Town and Chinatown precincts.